mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

       //AI is called every frame.
 Anything you put here will happen 60 times a second }
 ```
 If you test this code you should see your npc fly upwards.
-You probably want your npc to do something more complex though, and to do that we need to keep track of time, and find a player to target.
+You probably want your npc to do something more complex though, and to do that we need to start adding more things to our ai.

+//TODO gif of it in action

 Timers are covered in this [guide](https://github.com/tModLoader/tModLoader/wiki/Time-and-Timers), which you should read if you haven't already.
 Lets add a timer like this guide shows
 ```cs